Uluru , Australia

 The Cultural Centre

-The Uluru-Kata Tjuta Cultural Centre, located near the base of Uluru, is a must-visit for anyone wanting to learn about the area’s rich cultural heritage.
-The center is designed in collaboration with the Anangu people and offers displays, exhibits, and interactive activities that highlight the traditions, spirituality, and environmental knowledge of the local Indigenous community.
-The Maruku Arts Gallery, located within the center, showcases Anangu art, which can be purchased as a souvenir.
+The Uluru-Kata Tjuta Cultural Centre, situated at the base of Uluru, is the ideal location to learn about the rich cultural history of the area and the Anangu people.
+The complex is established in cooperation with the Aboriginal community, whose demonstrations, collections, and interactive sessions emphasize the customs, religious beliefs, and ecological knowledge of the local Indigenous group.
+The venue also features the Maruku Arts Gallery, situated within the center, which showcases Anangu art that can be purchased as a souvenir.

 Talinguru Nyakunytjaku Lookout